-Rev. Dr. Martin Luther King, Jr. also stood at the Parkman Bandstand, in front of 22,000 people, speaking to the racial divisions: “Now is the time to make brotherhood a reality.
+Rev. Dr. Martin Luther King, Jr. also stood at the Parkman Bandstand (the same location as the UB summer worship night!), in front of 22,000 people, speaking to the racial divisions: “Now is the time to make brotherhood a reality.
 Now is the time.
 The vision of the new Boston must extend into the heart of Roxbury.
 Boston must become a testing ground for the ideals of freedom.’’

 This week, the world commemorates the 51st anniversary of his assasination, and King’s legacy lives on in our city.
 Pastor Larry King from Cambridge Community Fellowship Church seeks to extend this legacy and shape the identity of his church around social justice and racial reconciliation.
 Their congregation was featured on Channel 10 News – Click here to watch this!

 We thank you for your church, founded upon your Word, that challenges us to do more than sing and pray, but go out and work as though the very answer to our prayers depended on us and not upon you.

 Help us to realize that humanity was created to shine like the stars and live on through all eternity.